-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 - To protect against harm to the rights, property, or safety of Signal, our users, or the public as required or permitted by law.

+To protect your account, you'll create a Signal PIN to access your messages and a registration lock so no one else can try to use your number.

-While WhatsApp gets security points from its end-to-end encryption, the elephant in the room is the looming privacy policy change that will require all WhatsApp users to share data with Facebook — regardless if they want to or not.
+While WhatsApp gets security points from its end-to-end encryption, a recent policy change required all WhatsApp users must share the following data with Facebook — with the threat of losing access to their accounts if they didn't:

 - Profile name